subzero11/Resume/react-resume-demo/README.md

 ### `What does the app do?`
-You will be able to add and remove Tasks.
+You will be able to add and d Tasks.

 ## Available Scripts

-In the project directory, you can run:

 ### `npm start`